operatorequals/httpimport/README.md

 # httpimport
-Module for _remote_ _in-memory_ Python _package/module_ loading _through HTTP_
+Module for _remote_ _in-memory_ Python _package/module_ loading _through HTTP/S_

 A feature that _Python2/3_ misses and has become popular in other languages is the remote load of packages/modules.

-The `httpimport` module lets a developer to remotely import any package/module through plain HTTP.
+The `httpimport` module lets a developer to remotely import any package/module through plain HTTP or HTTPS.

 ### Example